Everything we know about Detroit: Become Human

-Sony is yet to confirm an official release date for Become Human, but a recent post on the PlayStation blog listed it for 2017 on PS4.
-However, Sony president Shuhei Yoshida later clarified on Twitter this was listed in error, perhaps confirming the game will not release this year, meaning we'll have a pretty long wait to see more:
+Sony is yet to confirm an official release date for Become Human, but a recent post on the PlayStation blog listed a launch date of 2017 on PS4.
+However, Sony president Shuhei Yoshida later clarified on Twitter this was listed in error, perhaps confirming the game will not release this year, meaning we’ll have a pretty long wait to see more:

-It’s safe to assume it’ll support PS4 Pro as well, being a first-party exclusive.
+It’s safe to assume the game will support PS4 Pro as well, being a first-party exclusive.

 Detroit: Become Human gameplay – How does it play?

-Detroit: Become Human is a third person adventure played from the perspective of multiple characters.
-Past games by Quantic Dream had a clearly defined narrative, with the life of each character in the hands of you, the player, based on your actions.
+Detroit: Become Human is a third-person adventure played from the perspective of multiple characters.
+Past games by Quantic Dream had a clearly defined narrative, with the life of each character in your hands, the player.
 The story will play out differently depending on the choices you make, taking characters through various locations and encounters.
 However, unlike past games, you can gather clues throughout the environment that can help inform the decisions you make in potentially fatal scenarios.

 Detroit: Become Human story – What’s it about?

-The basic plot of Detroit: Become Human remains a mystery, although it's easy to take a guess once you look at the central themes at play.
+The basic plot of Detroit: Become Human remains a mystery, although it’s easy to take a guess once you look at the central themes at play.
 Two playable characters have been confirmed thus far.
-The first is Kara, an android with artificial consciousness who finds herself living amongst humans struggling to define her role in society.
+The first is Kara, an android with artificial consciousness, who finds herself living among humans who struggle to define her role in society.

 Detroit: Become Human trailer – How does it look?